fonoster/uploaderhelper/README.md

 # Uploader Helper

-> Watches for mew files on a volume and pushes those files to the filesserver
+> Watches for new files on a volume and pushes those files to the filesserver

 ![publish to docker](https://github.com/fonoster/uploaderhelper/workflows/publish%20to%20docker%20hub/badge.svg)

-Watches for mew files on a volume and pushes those files to the filesserver.
+Watches for new files on a volume and pushes those files to the filesserver.

 ## Available Versions